General Mills, Inc. (NYSE:GIS) Shares Sold by Truist Financial Corp

-Truist Financial Corp lowered its stake in shares of General Mills, Inc. (NYSE:GIS – Free Report) by 9.0% during the third quarter, Holdings Channel reports.
+Truist Financial Corp trimmed its position in shares of General Mills, Inc. (NYSE:GIS – Free Report) by 9.0% during the third quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 463,029 shares of the company’s stock after selling 45,610 shares during the period.
-Truist Financial Corp’s holdings in General Mills were worth $29,629,000 as of its most recent SEC filing.
+Truist Financial Corp owned about 0.08% of General Mills worth $29,629,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-FWL Investment Management LLC acquired a new stake in General Mills during the fourth quarter worth approximately $25,000.
-Operose Advisors LLC raised its holdings in General Mills by 214.1% during the third quarter.
-Operose Advisors LLC now owns 402 shares of the company’s stock worth $26,000 after purchasing an additional 274 shares in the last quarter.
-Intrepid Capital Management Inc. acquired a new stake in General Mills during the second quarter worth approximately $28,000.
-Almanack Investment Partners LLC. acquired a new stake in General Mills during the third quarter worth approximately $28,000.
-Finally, Authentikos Wealth Advisory LLC acquired a new stake in General Mills during the third quarter worth approximately $31,000.
-Institutional investors and hedge funds own 75.31% of the company’s stock.
+Several other hedge funds also recently added to or reduced their stakes in the stock.
+IHT Wealth Management LLC increased its stake in General Mills by 2.2% in the first quarter.
+IHT Wealth Management LLC now owns 5,817 shares of the company’s stock valued at $497,000 after purchasing an additional 126 shares during the last quarter.
+Atlas Capital Advisors LLC lifted its holdings in General Mills by 2.1% in the fourth quarter.
+Atlas Capital Advisors LLC now owns 6,575 shares of the company’s stock valued at $551,000 after acquiring an additional 136 shares during the period.
+Aveo Capital Partners LLC increased its position in shares of General Mills by 4.9% in the second quarter.
+Aveo Capital Partners LLC now owns 3,304 shares of the company’s stock valued at $253,000 after buying an additional 155 shares in the last quarter.
+L.M.
+Kohn & Company increased its position in General Mills by 2.6% during the 3rd quarter.
+L.M.
+Kohn & Company now owns 6,034 shares of the company’s stock worth $386,000 after purchasing an additional 155 shares in the last quarter.
+Finally, TrueWealth Advisors LLC grew its holdings in General Mills by 4.3% in the 3rd quarter.
+TrueWealth Advisors LLC now owns 3,837 shares of the company’s stock valued at $246,000 after buying an additional 158 shares during the period.
+75.31% of the stock is currently owned by hedge funds and other institutional investors.

-In other General Mills news, CEO Jeffrey L. Harmening sold 60,056 shares of the business’s stock in a transaction on Wednesday, January 24th.
-The shares were sold at an average price of $64.44, for a total transaction of $3,870,008.64.
-Following the sale, the chief executive officer now directly owns 318,483 shares in the company, valued at approximately $20,523,044.52.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other General Mills news, CEO Jeffrey L. Harmening sold 60,056 shares of the business’s stock in a transaction on Wednesday, January 24th.
-The shares were sold at an average price of $64.44, for a total transaction of $3,870,008.64.
-Following the sale, the chief executive officer now directly owns 318,483 shares in the company, valued at approximately $20,523,044.52.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Jonathon Nudi sold 7,671 shares of the business’s stock in a transaction dated Monday, January 29th.
+In other news, CEO Jeffrey L. Harmening sold 60,056 shares of General Mills stock in a transaction on Wednesday, January 24th.
+The stock was sold at an average price of $64.44, for a total value of $3,870,008.64.
+Following the transaction, the chief executive officer now directly owns 318,483 shares in the company, valued at approximately $20,523,044.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In related news, insider Jonathon Nudi sold 7,671 shares of the business’s stock in a transaction on Monday, January 29th.
 The stock was sold at an average price of $64.15, for a total transaction of $492,094.65.
-Following the completion of the sale, the insider now owns 102,924 shares in the company, valued at $6,602,574.60.
+Following the transaction, the insider now directly owns 102,924 shares in the company, valued at approximately $6,602,574.60.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO Jeffrey L. Harmening sold 60,056 shares of the business’s stock in a transaction on Wednesday, January 24th.
+The stock was sold at an average price of $64.44, for a total value of $3,870,008.64.
+Following the transaction, the chief executive officer now owns 318,483 shares in the company, valued at $20,523,044.52.
 The disclosure for this sale can be found here.
-Insiders own 0.24% of the company’s stock.
+Company insiders own 0.24% of the company’s stock.

-General Mills (NYSE:GIS – Get Free Report) last posted its quarterly earnings data on Wednesday, December 20th.
+General Mills (NYSE:GIS – Get Free Report) last issued its earnings results on Wednesday, December 20th.
 The company reported $1.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.16 by $0.09.
-The firm had revenue of $5.10 billion for the quarter, compared to analyst estimates of $5.35 billion.
-General Mills had a net margin of 12.06% and a return on equity of 25.44%.
-General Mills’s quarterly revenue was down 2.3% on a year-over-year basis.
-During the same period last year, the firm posted $1.10 EPS.
-On average, sell-side analysts expect that General Mills, Inc. will post 4.49 EPS for the current year.
+The business had revenue of $5.10 billion during the quarter, compared to analyst estimates of $5.35 billion.
+General Mills had a return on equity of 25.44% and a net margin of 12.06%.
+General Mills’s revenue was down 2.3% on a year-over-year basis.
+During the same period in the previous year, the company posted $1.10 EPS.
+Equities analysts forecast that General Mills, Inc. will post 4.49 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, May 1st.
-Shareholders of record on Wednesday, April 10th will be given a dividend of $0.59 per share.
-The ex-dividend date of this dividend is Tuesday, April 9th.
-This represents a $2.36 annualized dividend and a dividend yield of 3.69%.
-General Mills’s payout ratio is currently 57.42%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, May 1st.
+Stockholders of record on Wednesday, April 10th will be issued a $0.59 dividend.
+The ex-dividend date is Tuesday, April 9th.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 3.69%.
+General Mills’s dividend payout ratio is presently 57.42%.

-A number of analysts have weighed in on the stock.
-Stifel Nicolaus cut their price objective on shares of General Mills from $72.00 to $68.00 and set a “buy” rating on the stock in a report on Thursday, December 21st.
-Bank of America cut their target price on shares of General Mills from $72.00 to $68.00 and set a “neutral” rating on the stock in a report on Thursday, December 21st.
-Mizuho cut their target price on shares of General Mills from $70.00 to $65.00 and set a “neutral” rating on the stock in a report on Friday, December 22nd.
-Citigroup began coverage on shares of General Mills in a report on Thursday, February 1st.
-They issued a “neutral” rating and a $67.00 target price on the stock.
-Finally, Evercore ISI cut their target price on shares of General Mills from $75.00 to $72.00 and set an “in-line” rating on the stock in a report on Monday, December 11th.
-Two research analysts have rated the stock with a sell rating, twelve have issued a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $72.67.
+A number of research firms have weighed in on GIS.
+Royal Bank of Canada decreased their price target on General Mills from $74.00 to $72.00 and set a “sector perform” rating for the company in a report on Thursday, December 21st.
+Mizuho cut their price target on General Mills from $70.00 to $65.00 and set a “neutral” rating for the company in a research note on Friday, December 22nd.
+Citigroup started coverage on General Mills in a report on Thursday, February 1st.
+They set a “neutral” rating and a $67.00 price objective on the stock.
+Stifel Nicolaus decreased their price objective on shares of General Mills from $72.00 to $68.00 and set a “buy” rating on the stock in a report on Thursday, December 21st.
+Finally, Bank of America dropped their target price on shares of General Mills from $72.00 to $68.00 and set a “neutral” rating on the stock in a report on Thursday, December 21st.
+Two investment analysts have rated the stock with a sell rating, twelve have given a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat.com, General Mills has an average rating of “Hold” and a consensus price target of $72.67.

 General Mills Profile